Classiks/wellbeing-ai/README.md

 ## Method
 ### Data
-Data was retrieved from the [Google NGram Corpus](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) (Michel et al., 2011).
+Literature data from the pst two centuries was retrieved from the [Google NGram Corpus](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) (Michel et al., 2011).
 We used the most recent dataset (v3, subset English non-fiction).

 #### Data collection
 In a first step, the top 1000 adjectives for the word <i>wellbeing</i> were extracted.
 In turn, description of these top 1000 adjectives were extracted from the corpus.
 The goal was to analyze which kind of wellbeings were described. <br />